LATEST CRUISE BOOKINGS

 My wife Sue and I work regularly as lecturers on board cruise ships.
 Since we started this work in 2005, we have made many friends, who often ask about our future cruise plans, and we are always delighted to make new friends.
 Generally we have responsibility to cover all aspects of the natural history of these trips, both on sea days and on shore, and we love talking to guests on deck as we watch for seabirds or whales, or joining you to spot flowers and wildlife ashore.
 We will try to keep this page updated with the latest news of our future cruise bookings, either jointly or sometimes just Michael alone.

-This is immediately followed by EAST, WEST & PANAMA CANAL.
+2017 ends with one last Regent Seven Seas cruise on board Seven Seas Navigator, EAST, WEST & PANAMA CANAL.
 As well as Michael's 3rd transit of the canal, this cruise includes visits to George Town on Grand Cayman island, Cartagena in Columbia, Golfito and Puntarenas in Costa Rica, Corinto in Nicaragua, Puerto Quetzal in Guatemala, Acapulco and Cabo San Lucas in Mexico and ending in Los Angeles on December 11th.
 See more on the Regent website here.

 2018 begins with two legs of the Navigate the World 2018 world cruise on board Seven Seas Navigator for Regent Seven Seas Cruises.
 The first leg that we will be joining can be booked separately as UNTAMED DISCOVERIES.
 It leaves Singapore on March 13th, calling at Kuala Lumpur and Langkawi in Malaysia and Phuket in Thailand (new ports for us), then on to Colombo in Sri Lanka, Malé in the Maldives, an overnight in Mahé in the Seychelles, Port Louis on Mauritius and Pointe de Galets on Réunion, before more return visits to Richards Bay, Durban and East London in South Africa, ending in Cape Town on April 7th.
 Full details here.